paulodiovani/blog.diovani.com/technology/_drafts/2025-06-19-writing-a-resume-with-latex.md

 #### Generating a PDF

-Now editor you version with your info.
+Now editor you version with your own info.
 Notice that special characters like `&` must be escaped with a `\`.

 Once you have done editing, use the `pdflatex` command to generate a PDF file.
-This command creates some meta files on first run that are used later, so the recommendation is to run it twice.
+This command creates some references on first run that are used later, so the recommendation is to run it twice.

 ```bash
 pdflatex Tony_Stark_Resume.tex